Search for a rare disease

 The estimated incidence is about 1/20,000 to 1/50,000 births.

 Characteristic morphological features are seen prenatally.
-In late 1st trimester, shortening of the long bones is apparent on ultrasound (and in some, increased nuchal translucency).
+Late in the 1st trimester, shortening of the long bones is apparent on ultrasound.
 In the 2nd trimester a marked growth deficiency (limb length below 5th percentile) is noted along with macrocephaly, ventriculomegaly, and a well mineralized skull.
 Thorax is narrow with normally mineralized, but flattened vertebral bodies.
 Bowed ''telephone receiver'' femurs (in TD1), cloverleaf skull (in TD2 and a few cases of TD1) and polyhydramnios can also be seen.
 Neonates are macrocephalic with a large anterior fontanelle, frontal bossing, severe midface hypoplasia and proptosis.
 Limbs are micromelic with redundant skin folds and hands show brachydactyly with a trident configuration.
 Thorax is narrow and bell shaped.
 Generalized hypotonia is present.
 CNS abnormalities can include temporal lobe dysplasia, hydrocephalus, and injury from critical foramen magnum stenosis.
 Rarely, cardiac and renal abnormalities have been reported as well as seizures.
-Most die before or shortly after birth, but a few rare cases have been reported where patients survived into childhood with significant medical intervention.
-Death is likely due to respiratory insufficiency and/or spinal cord/brain stem compression.

 Diagnosis is usually made in the 2nd to 3rd trimester but is possible earlier with short limbs identified during standard 1st trimester dimensional ultrasound.
 Other imaging findings include platyspondyly, irregular metaphyses and rhizomelic shortening of the long bones, as well as bowed femurs in type 1 TD and cloverleaf skull (kleeblattschaedel) in type 2 TD.
 Molecular genetic testing can be used to screen for FGFR3 mutations and definitely diagnose TD.

-Differential diagnoses include homozygous achondroplasia, achondrogenesis (types IA, IB, and II), SADDAN, short rib-polydactyly syndromes, osteogenesis imperfecta type 2, platyspondylic lethal skeletal dysplasias, (see these terms) campomelic dysplasia, and dyssegmental dysplasia Silverman-Handmaker type.
+Differential diagnoses include homozygous achondroplasia, achondrogenesis (types 1A, 1B, and 2), SADDAN, short rib-polydactyly syndromes, osteogenesis imperfecta type 2, platyspondylic lethal skeletal dysplasias, dyssegmental dysplasia Silverman-Handmaker type, and campomelic dysplasia (see these terms).

 Antenatal diagnosis is usually suspected by prenatal ultrasound and can be confirmed by molecular analysis of amniocytes, or by chorionic villus sampling (CVS), or recently by cell free fetal DNA.